Master in Finance Program:

 Get a glimpse into our program.

 The full-time, English-taught degree program targets bachelor graduates with an excellent first academic degree in a business-related field of study as well as graduates from STEM subjects with a strong quantitative background and first experience in finance-related topics.
 For this program we seek candidates with a maximum of about 4 years of post-graduate working experience.

 Check out our latest class profile:

 Learn more about our program structure.

-90 credit track: Students who have completed a bachelor’s degree with at least 210 ECTS credits are able to choose the 90 credit track.
-This track lasts 17 months and includes a one-week international module, the capstone module abroad.
+90 credit track: Students who have completed a Bachelor’s degree with at least 210 ECTS credits are able to choose the 90 credit track.
+This track lasts 17 months and includes a one-week international module, the capstone module.

-120 credit track: Students who have completed a 180 ECTS credit bachelor’s degree will join the 120 credit track that lasts 21 months.
-In this track, you will spend your third semester either at the Master or MBA program at one of our 200 partner universities.
+120 credit track: Students who have completed a 180 ECTS credit Bachelor’s degree will join the 120 credit track lasting 21 months.
+In this track, you will spend your third semester in either the Master or MBA program at one of our 200 partner universities.